2024 Annual Security & Fire Safety Report

 Since these emergencies are potentially life threatening, the College seeks to reduce barriers to seeking assistance through the GSP.
 The GSP represents the College’s commitment to increasing the likelihood that community members will call for medical assistance when faced with an alcohol or drug related emergency.
 The GSP also promotes education for individuals who receive emergency medical attention related to their own use of alcohol or drugs in order to reduce the likelihood of future occurrences.
 This protocol is part of the College’s comprehensive approach to reducing the harmful consequences caused by the consumption of alcohol or drugs.

-The following offices have agreed to implement this protocol: Campus Police, Residence Life, Office of Student Conduct and Community Standards, Health and Wellness Services, and the VP of Student Services.
+The following offices have agreed to implement this protocol: Campus Police, Residence Life, Office of Student Conduct and Community Standards, Health and Wellness Services, and the VP of Student Affairs.

 Alcohol & Drug Abuse Prevention Programs